 Many credit cards come with a rewards program.
 On these cards, your eligible purchases earn points or cash back or miles which can later be redeemed toward rewards, for example, for cash back, merchandise, airline tickets, hotel stays, charitable donations or gift cards.
 Keep in mind the redemption options vary with the specific card and the rewards values may vary based on how and on what you choose to redeem your rewards for.
 Many rewards credit cards charge an annual fee so keep that in mind as you consider which card is a fit for you.

 Best credit card offers

 When you consider a credit card, you should consider the entire credit card offer.
 Does it earn rewards?
 Does the rewards program match your needs?
 For example if you don’t travel often getting a travel rewards card may not be the best option for you.
 Is there an annual fee?
-Do you have the option to earn a bonus offer (when requirements are met) as a new member?
+Do you have the option to earn a bonus offer (when requirements are met) as a new cardmember?
 Is there an introductory APR offer for purchases and/or for balance transfers?
-What are the terms, conditions and restrictions?
+What are the terms, conditions, limitations and restrictions?
 Can you qualify with your existing credit score and your current financial situation?
 You need to consider all the different factors to find the best overall deal for your situation.

 We research credit card offers in order to explain, in plain English, the pros and cons of each offer.
 Consider this as one place to start researching your next credit card.

 When should you get a new credit card?